compilerla/compiler.la/_posts/2023-09-01-first-post.md

 ```
 ---
 layout: blog_post
-title: "Do’s and don’ts of open source software"
-subtitle: "This is an optional subtitle specific to this page lorem ipsum dolor"
+title: "How to write a Compiler blog post"
+subtitle: "Follow these instructions to learn how to write a blog post, include images, blockquotes and more."
+description: "Follow these instructions to learn how to write a blog post, include images, blockquotes and more."
 author: Laney Mangan
-excerpt: "This is a little teaser of what’s to come.
-There are a lot of cool things to learn and discover in this blog post!
-Let’s talk about just a few.
-Let’s lorem ipsum dolor a bit further, shall we?"
+excerpt: "Learn how to write a blog post, include images, blockquotes and more."
-date:   2023-09-01 19:03:13 +0200
+date:   2023-09-24 19:03:13 +0200
 categories: compiler
 ---
 ```